No script

 70-100% chances of seeing animals on this unique trip in Romania's wildest area run by a conservation non-profit:

-Please note - these tours are NOT regular hiking trip: you will go on unmarked trails or difficult terrain to high-altitude observation points.
+Please note - these tours are NOT regular hiking trips: You will go on unmarked trails or difficult terrain to high-altitude observation points.
 Difficulty is higher, logistics complex and prices reflect that.

 Here's how animals have fun in Piatra Craiului National Park